• Skip to primary navigation

 Then I realized that I can’t add anymore new pages in case I get ideas of making more, and I already had few ideas!
 So I ripped apart the front cover and added an extension.
 I really liked that I was able to add one more classical block- Flying Geese:

-• Extended book cover, front
+Extended book cover, front and back

 I decided not to bind pages together.
 If I use this book as a teaching material, I can take pages out and spread them on a table or give them to different people to study closer.
 This new cover wraps pages together and I can add more new ones with no problem: